mbabynames search ✿

 Orlando David

-"noble and strong" (Orlando) meets "beloved" (David).
+"famous land" (Orlando) meets "beloved" (David).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard D in David gives a clean break after Orlando's open vowel ending.

 Orlando Christopher